danielbucher/popcorntime-scripts/Readme.md

 ## Uninstalling

-As the writting of these Readme, I haven't added a script for uninstalling Popcorn-Time, since it's not something I do often.
+As the writting of these file, I haven't added a script for uninstalling Popcorn-Time, since it's not something I do often.
 But you can manually uninstall Popcorn-Time by removing the following files: